Find Warm Leads, Powered by Signals

 - industry

-2. Intent data measures curiosity, not buying readiness
+2. Intent data measures anonymous curiosity, not named engagement

 - clicks